DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 There are a couple drawbacks however:

 - While it's fairly simple to maintain, it is complicated to set up.

 - While our CI snapshots and clones are neatly provisioned and cleaned up, we don't get the benefit of `zfs promote`, `zfs rename`, or other more complicated ZFS operations.
 This requires additional management automation working behind the scenes.

-- Performance is clearly an issue, but there are many areas of opportunity for performance improvement.
-We'll explore those in our next article in this series.

 ## What's Next

+By this point our solution is pretty complete!
+We've shown the direct build performance improvement delivered by our ZFS Conan Cache.
+We've also shown how to provide this benefit to Developers with Kubernetes-hosted devContainers, and we've tied it into CI with GitHub ARC as well.

+For next steps we need to start looking at bringing this solution to production.
+We need to dig in on end-to-end performance and security.
+We'll also start attacking ease-of-use for both adminstrators and users.

 ### Performance Optimization